User Created Build Verifications on Nostr

-When users compile software from source code and verify that the resulting binary matches or doesn't match the distributed version, they can create a verification - a signed message confirming or denying this verification.
-These verifications are then broadcast through the Nostr network, creating a public record of independent verifications that other users can see and reference.
+When users compile software from source code and verify that the resulting binary matches or doesn't match the distributed version, they can create a build verification - a signed message confirming or denying this verification.
+These build verifications are then broadcast through the Nostr network, creating a public record of independent build verifications that other users can see and reference.
+Users are able to upload the scripts used to reproduce each binary and the output of the execution, so that other users can verify the reproducibility of the binary themselves.

-This community-driven verification system helps enhance software security and transparency by:
+This community-driven build verification system helps enhance software security and transparency by:

-- Allowing users to verify software authenticity independently
+- Allowing users to verify software build authenticity independently

 - Building trust through community participation